-Completed proposals will be evaluated by the Graduate Committee, which will consider applications as they are received during the two submission windows.
-It is recommended to apply early in the application window.
-In particular, need for funding to complete the thesis and the detailed budget will be considered in the evaluation process.
+Completed proposals will be evaluated by the Graduate Committee, which will consider applications as they are received.
+Need for funding to complete the thesis and the detailed budget will be considered in the evaluation process.

 *all equipment and any unused supplies will remain the property of the Department of Psychology after graduation.